 Security Monitoring¶

-Real-time collection and analysis of various log data (such as operating system logs, network traffic, cloud platform operation audit logs), using rules and threat detection models, aims to detect and respond to "dynamic" security threats that have occurred or are ongoing.
-Its core value lies in threat discovery and incident response, suitable for scenarios such as security monitoring, intrusion detection, and incident investigation.
+✅ Collects and analyzes various log data (such as operating system logs, network traffic, cloud platform operation audit logs) in real-time.
+It utilizes rules and threat detection models to detect and respond to "dynamic" security threats that have already occurred or are ongoing.

-Through automated policies, continuously scans the configuration of the cloud platform itself and its services (such as the publicness of storage buckets, security group rules, IAM policies), aims to prevent and discover "static" security vulnerabilities and compliance deviations caused by configuration errors.
-Its core value lies in risk prevention and governance, suitable for scenarios such as security hardening and compliance audits.
+✅ Through automated policies, it continuously scans the configurations of the cloud platform itself and its services (such as bucket public access, security group rules, IAM policies), aiming to prevent and discover "static" security vulnerabilities and compliance deviations caused by misconfigurations.

 Use Cases¶

-- Cloud storage bucket leakage monitoring
+- Cloud storage bucket leak monitoring

-- Internal data violation access
+- Internal data access violations

 - Malicious file upload detection

-- Infrastructure misconfiguration
+- Infrastructure misconfigurations

 - Unauthorized access